sachin9536/Integrated_Modern_Application_Performance_Monitoring/ONBOARDING.md

   ```sh
   docker compose up
   ```
 - **What happens:** Only the monitoring platform (backend, Prometheus, frontend) runs.
 You register your own services via the dashboard.
+All registered services are stored per-user in MongoDB (not in a JSON file).
 - **What you see:**
   - If no services are registered, the dashboard will show "No data yet" states.
   - As soon as you register a service (with a `/metrics` endpoint), AppVital will start monitoring it.